Generating leads isn’t just a priority for small businesses and startups anymore.

 Use lead generation services to help your customers and sales team find each other.

-Mehdi Hussen is the digital marketing manager at SalesHandy.
-He is passionate about helping B2B companies achieve organic growth and acquire new customers through data-driven content marketing.
-Mehdi writes about startup growth, digital marketing strategies, sales productivity, and remote work.
+Mehdi Hussen is the Head of Marketing at Zoomshift, an employee schedule software.
+He is passionate about driving organic growth and customer acquisition for startups through data-driven content marketing.
+He spends his spare time musing about startup growth strategies, personal productivity, and remote work.

 Never miss a post.